-- a) Marketer/blender name.
+- a.
+BEOP name.

-- b) Brand name.
+- b.
+Brand name.

-- c) SAE viscosity grade.
+- c.
+SAE viscosity grade.

-- d) API service category.
+- d.
+Performance designation(s) per 3.2.13.

+- e.
+If an API service Category is claimed as one of the performance designations for the product, the API license status (API-licensed or unlicensed).
+The API license status of the oil shall be confirmed by the distributor.
+API-licensed oils are listed on-line at www.api.org/eolcs.

-- e) Oil quantity.
+- f.
+Oil quantity.

-- f) Date of shipment.
+- g.
+Date of shipment.

-- g) Delivery vehicle compartment from which oil is dispensed.
+- h.
+Delivery vehicle compartment from which oil is dispensed.

-- h) Bill of Lading number.
+- i.
+Bill of Lading number.

-- i) Carrier identification.
+- j.
+Carrier identification.

-- j) Density and relative density by ASTM D4052 or API gravity by D1250.
+- k.
+Density and relative density by ASTM D4052 or API gravity by D1250.

-- k) Batch number or other method of traceability.
+- I. Batch number or other method of traceability.

-- I) Supply point.
+- m.
+Supply point.

-- m) Person taking delivery.
+- n.
+Person taking delivery.

-6.2.4 Record Retention
+6.2.4.
+Record Retention

-The distributor shall maintain records of product deliveries received from marketer/blenders for at least 6 months.
+The distributor shall maintain records of product deliveries received from BEOPs for a minimum period consisting of the balance of the current year plus one calendar year in paper or electronic format.
+An example of the retention period appears in 5.1.1.1.
 Records shall include the batch identification, the purchase order, the Bill of Lading, and the quality statement as well as the product identification information in 6.2.1, date of delivery and the unique identification of the delivery vehicle, including compartment number.

-6.2.5 Retain Samples
+6.2.5.
+Retain Samples

-The distributor shall draw a minimum of 4 ounces of engine oil from each delivery vehicle compartment from which delivery is accepted.
-The sample shall be traceable to the specific production batch and shall be retained for a minimum of 3 months (up to 6 months is recommended) in an appropriate environment free from exposure to UV light to prevent deterioration and contamination.
+The distributor shall draw a minimum of 1 pint / 500 mL of engine oil from each delivery vehicle compartment from which delivery is accepted.
+The sample shall be traceable to the specific production batch and shall be retained for a minimum of 6 months in an environment that

+- i.
+Is free from exposure to UV light to prevent deterioration or contamination and - ii. avoids exposure to excess heat or cold.